mleduque/test-vide/machin.md

-machin - yes - or is it?
+machin - yes - or is it? maybe not